seanbell/opensurfaces-segmentation-ui/README.md

 compiling coffeescript files and storing them in the `/static/` folder.

 #### Local `/static/` folder
-After you run the demo setup, the directory `static` will contain compiled css and javascript files.
+After you run the demo setup, the directory `/static/` will contain compiled css and javascript files.

 If you are usikng django and change any part of the static files (js, css,